▲ Chinatown Doorway, Jack Rusher

 Sometimes time takes things we would rather keep.

-This entry is part of Jack Rusher’s journal, originally published January 28th, 2011, in New York.
+This entry is part of Jack Rusher’s archive, originally published January 28th, 2011, in New York.